liam-germain/personal/apps/v2/README.md

 ## Introduction

-Welcome to the repo for tmy upgraded personal site!
+Welcome to the repo for my upgraded personal site!
 This project represents a significant update to my online presence.

 **Last Updated:** September 2024